downtown

 It is the software that replaces EROS and was adopted globally, reflecting our commitment to excellence and innovation.

-we do work At the request of international organizations, governments, health systems and scientific societies, disseminating research crucial for our region.
+we carry out work at the request of international organizations, governments, health systems and scientific societies, disseminating crucial research for our region.

 Contributions to Global Health